google-research/ecology-georeferencing/README.md

 Here is an example of what the sample notebook renders after loading the .geojson annotation for the above figure:

 ![](sample_image_georeferenced.png)

+### Demo implementation

+The [georeferencing](georeferencing/README.md) folder contains a sample georeferencing implementation that uses Gemini to identify maps in PDF files, georeference them, and render the results on a map.

+## Contributing

+If you want to make corrections to the benchmark dataset or contributions to the demo implementation, we welcome contributions.
+If you submit a PR to this repo, you will be asked to sign a contributor license agreement; see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 *This is not an officially supported Google product.*